Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

    :align: center
    :target: ../../_images/Kits/server_room_monitoring_construction_step3.png

-At next put the back side on the side parts and attach it as previously with nuts and screws.
+Put the back side on the side parts and attach it with nuts and screws.
 After that you have completed the build of the rack enclosure.
 In the next step we attach the Bricks and Bricklets to it.